DigitalFabricationLab-NYIT-SoAD/resources/UserGuides/CNCmills/README.md

 CNC Machining is process of subtractive manufacturing, where a tool carves into a stock material to leave behind the desired object.

 ## PART 1: PRE-FABRICATION (finalization of design decisions for manufacturing)

-Choose what type of stock material you want your object to be made of
+### Choose what type of stock material you want your object to be made of

-Some materials that machine great are
+Some materials that machine great are:

-  Wood
+* Wood

-  Hardwood (NOT dimensional lumber, 2x4s, 4x4s, etc)
+* Hardwood (NOT dimensional lumber, 2x4s, 4x4s, etc)

-  Plywood (this comes in various grades)
+* Plywood (this comes in various grades)

-  Plastics
+* Plastics

-  Acrylic
+* Acrylic

-  Polycarbonate
+* Polycarbonate

-  Foam
+* Foam

-  Extruded polystyrene (aka purple or pink foam, often used as insulation panels)
+* Extruded polystyrene (aka purple or pink foam, often used as insulation panels)

-  HDU (High Density Urethane).
+* HDU (High Density Urethane).
 Comes in 3 different densities

-  Low density – pink/salmon
+* Low density – pink/salmon

-  Med density – beige
+* Med density – beige

-  High density – pale green
+* High density – pale green

-  For all other materials, check with the fablab first!!!
+* For all other materials, check with the fablab first!!!

-  You may need to glue up layers of material to achieve the desired stock material thickness.
+### You may need to glue up layers of material to achieve the desired stock material thickness.

 The type of glue and clamping method you should use depends on your material size and type.
 Work with the fablab to hone in on the best approach, but remember, the quality of the glue-up highly impacts the quality of the final output and ultimately falls within your responsibility

 GLUE MUST BE DRY BEFORE THE STOCK GOES ON THE MILL.
 Typically, at least 24 hours are needed.

-File Setup...
+### File Setup...
 You will need...

-Rhino 7 file
+* Rhino 7 file

-Contains only the geometry that you wish to cut on the CNC, modeled at full scale, "full scale" here meaning the actual size you want the object to be when it comes off the mill.
+* Contains only the geometry that you wish to cut on the CNC, modeled at full scale, "full scale" here meaning the actual size you want the object to be when it comes off the mill.

-150 KB maximum file size.
+* 150 KB maximum file size.
 Smaller file sizes will be much easier to manage in RhinoCAM.
 RhinoCAM has to do a lot of processing to generate and regenerate toolpaths, so smaller files will be easier to maneuver, make toolpath changes to/iterate upon, etc.

 ## PART 2: FILE SETUP / CAM